jonsuh/jonsuh.com/_posts/2015-01-16-mujjo-leather-wallet-case-iphone-6.md

 The top, button, power button, volume buttons and mute switch are cutouts, which exposes certain parts of your phone, making them vulnerable to scratches if you’re not careful.

 !["Camera cutout"](https://farm8.staticflickr.com/7482/16108651649_217fff0f10_c.jpg)

-The camera cutout in the back does not obstruct the camera, so you’re free to take pictures of your love ones or food.
-The cutout itself has a bit of roughness to it, which didn’t bother me too much.

 The camera cutout doesn’t obstruct the camera.
 The camera of the iPhone 6 protrudes from the body, but the case gives you enough separation to keep the camera from touching the surface when you lay it down on its back.